ccao-data/model-sales-val/README.md

     - Make a new git branch for your changes.
     - Edit the files as necessary.
     - Open a pull request for your changes against the `main` branch.
 A GitHub Actions workflow called `deploy-terraform` will deploy a staging version of your job named `sales_val_flagging_<your_branch_name>` that you can run to test your changes.
+      - If you would like to test your job against a subset of the production data, copy your data subset from the production job bucket to the bucket created by Terraform for your job (or leave the new bucket empty to simulate running the job when no flags exist).
+Then, run the crawler created by Terraform for your PR in order to populate the staging version of the `sale.flag` database that your staging job uses.
+If you're having trouble finding your staging bucket, job, or crawler, check the GitHub Actions output for the first successful run of your PR and look for the Terraform output displaying the IDs of these resources.
     - If you need to make further changes, push commits to your branch and GitHub Actions will deploy the changes to the staging job and its associated resources.
     - Once you're happy with your changes, request review on your PR.
     - Once your PR is approved, merge it into `main`.
 A GitHub Actions workflow called `cleanup-terraform` will delete the staging resources that were created for your branch, while a separate `deploy-terraform` run will deploy your changes to the production job and its associated resources.